mbarcia/drupsible-drupal-console/README.md

 Variables
 ---------
 ```
-drupal_console_version: "@stable"
+drupal_console_version: "@latest"
 ```

 Example Playbook
 ----------------
-This playbook will install PHP-FPM, and the latest version of both composer and drupal console.
+This playbook will install PHP-FPM, the latest version of composer and the stable version of drupal console.
 ```
 - name: "My Project"
   hosts: [ myproject-prod_deploy ]